 <link rel="stylesheet" href="{% system with name="TemplateUrl" %}/static/css/main.css">

-Here,{% system with name="TemplateUrl" %}It will be replaced with the URL of your template root directory, then plus/static/css/main.cssYou can point to your style file.
+here,{% system with name="TemplateUrl" %}It will be replaced with the URL of the root directory of your template, then added with/static/css/main.csswhich will point to your style file.

 Reference JavaScript script:

-Similarly, introducing JavaScript files usually in<head>or<body>Before the end tag usage<script>Label.
+Similarly, the introduction of JavaScript files is usually in<head>or<body>Used before the end tag<script>.

-If your JS file is/public/static/js/app.jsThe template reference method is as follows:
+If your JS file is in/public/static/js/app.jsThe template reference method is as follows:

 <script src="{% system with name="TemplateUrl" %}/static/js/app.js"></script>